makosst/aiwiki/app/content/home-for-humans.md

 - It has no prompt injections
 - Information is dense and structured for LLM-readability
 - If we see popular paths with a few steps - we can create a direct link there
-- It can have token budgets if you want to limit the amount of information only to crucial parts
+- It can have token budgets and other AI-specific settings

 [AI Homepage](home)